metayeti/mINI/README.md

 ## Minimal example

-Start with a basic INI file named `myfile.ini`:
+Start with an INI file named `myfile.ini`:
 ```INI
 ; amounts of fruits
 [fruits]